International Peace Studies

 - PCS 6012 Identity Politics, Inclusion and Peace Building (3 Credits)

 - IPS 6049 Introduction to International Peace Studies, from War to Peace (3 Credits)

-- GPB 6022 Gender Mainstreaming in Peacekeeping Operations and Humanitarian Assistance (3 Credits)
+- GPB 6026 Gender in Peacebuilding and Human Security (3 Credits)

 - IPS 6057 Strategic Nonviolent Resistance (3 Credits)